yajra/laravel-oci8/readme.md

 And run your laravel installation...

-###Starter Kit
+####Starter Kit
 To help you kickstart with Laravel, you may want to use the starter kit package below:

 [Laravel 4.2 Starter Kit](https://github.com/yajra/laravel-admin-template)

-Starter kit package above were forked from brunogaspar/laravel4-starter-kit.
+Starter kit package above were forked from [brunogaspar/laravel4-starter-kit](https://github.com/brunogaspar/laravel-starter-kit).
 No need to re-invent the wheel.

+####Homestead with Oracle Support
+You may also want to use [Homestead-Oracle](https://github.com/yajra/homestead-oracle) project as your development virtual machine to avoid the inconvenience of settings up a Laravel - Oracle development environment.

 ###Auto-Increment Support
 To support auto-increment in Laravel-OCI8, you must meet the following requirements: